Are you dreading your first single parent holiday season? Most of us do.

 Are there friends you can share the holiday with?
 Invite them over!
 The point of the holidays is to enjoy the time together.
 You are making memories.
 You may not be able to replicate the memories you have of holidays growing up, but you can make your own good memories with your children.

 Make an art project, play family football, take a holiday hike, or spend time playing games or putting a puzzle together.
 Many families make volunteering part of their holiday tradition.
 You can include your children in the planning.
 Experiences make the best memories and there are a lot of experiences that cost little money.

 Sometimes work schedules, parenting schedules, and distance work together so that you are alone on a holiday.
-That can be sad, but if you are a single parent and your co-parent lives far away you may have a little down time.
-When you are raising children, it is a rare luxury to have a day or longer to do whatever you want to do and not be responsible for someone else.
+That can be sad, but if you are a single parent and your co-parent lives far away you may have a little downtime.
+When you are raising children, it is a rare luxury to have a day or longer to do whatever you want to do.
+Try to cherish the time you have to not be responsible for someone else but yourself.
 Plan how you will maximize this time alone.

 Is there a project you have been wanting to get done?
 This may be the perfect time to paint a room or redo a piece of furniture.
 You could play tourist where you live or take a day trip to a neighboring town.
 Can the children take some time to virtually connect?
 Coordinate with the other parent to find out what will work for their holiday schedule.

 Several single parents have said one of the saddest things about Christmas after their divorce was that no one got them a special gift.
 Perhaps their parents gave them money, but they no longer exchanged gifts with siblings or friends.